umlouco/video-conference-zoom/README.txt

 == Description ==

-**NOTE: Upgrading to version 3.0.0.
-Old shortcodes might get affected ?
-Please refer to [changelog tab](https://wordpress.org/plugins/video-conferencing-with-zoom-api/#developers "changelog tab") as well as new shortcode documentation from below links**

-A simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
-Now, with capabitly to add your own post as a meeting.
+Only simple plugin which gives you the extensive functionality to manage zoom meetings, users, reports from your WordPress Dashboard.
+Now, with capability to add your own post as a meeting.
+Join meetings directly from Browser without Zoom App.
 Create posts as meetings directly from your WordPress dashboard to show in the frontend as a meeting page.
 Allow users to directly join via that page with click of a button.

 **FEATURES:**

 * Manage WordPress posts and link them to Live Zoom meetings ( NEW from 3.0.0+ )
 * Override single and archive page templates via your theme. ( NEW from 3.0.0+ )
 * Join links directly from frontend. ( NEW from 3.0.0+ )
+* JOIN DIRECTLY VIA WEB BROWSER FROM FRONTEND ( From v3.2.0+ ) !
 * Start Links for post authors. ( NEW from 3.0.0+ )
 * CountDown timer to Meeting start shows in individual meeting page. ( NEW from 3.0.0+ )
 * Allow posts to be only shown to logged in users. ( NEW from 3.0.0+ )